Where to Eat Near Greenlake Guest House

 Noi Thai Cuisine, 7900 E Green Lake Dr N, (206) 537-3777

-Noi Thai Cuisine opened in spring of 2022 and it has quickly become a neighborhood favorite.
+Noi Thai Cuisine opened in spring of 2022 and quickly become a neighborhood favorite.
 The atmosphere is light and airy with views of the lake and park.
 Our guests rave about this Thai restaurant's wow factor.
 The food and cocktails are creative and the presentation delightfully unexpected.

 Layers Green Lake, 7900 E Green Lake Dr N #107, (206) 327-9482

 Layers Green Lake is a wildly popular sandwich shop that started out as a much loved local food truck.
 This darling of Instagram offers delicious, handcrafted sandwiches and pastries made with top-quality ingredients.
 Layers also serves beer and wine in a cute, nautically themed space with indoor and outdoor seating.
 Order at the counter.
-We recommend arriving early because they often sell out.
+We recommend arriving early because they sometimes sell out.

 Restaurants within 10 minutes, walking to the left: